zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ### Create the migration

 Create the migration file using the Django `makemigrations` command:
 `./manage.py makemigrations`.
+Note that you must be [connected to the virtual machine](../development/setup-recommended.md#resuming-the-development-environment) to run this command.

 Make sure to commit the generated file to git:
-`git add zerver/migrations/NNNN_realm_mandatory_topics.py`
+`git add zerver/migrations/NNNN_realm_my_favorite_emoji.py`
 (NNNN is a number that is equal to the number of migrations.)

 If you run into problems, the